djacob65/maggot-mkdocs/docs/index.md

 **1** - First you must define all the [metadata][3]{:target="_blank"} that will be used to describe your datasets.
 <a href="javaScript:;" class="extra-js extra-show-js">&nbsp;&nbsp; :octicons-chevron-down-16:</a><span class="extra-more extra-hide-more">
 It is possible to define all the metadata using a single file (in TSV format, therefore using a spreadsheet).
 The metadata proposed by default was mainly established according to the [DDI][9]{:target="_blank"} (Data Documentation Initiative) [metadata schema][10]{:target="_blank"}.
 This schema also largely corresponds to that adopted by the [Dataverse][16]{:target="_blank"} software.
-This is a primordial step because both input and search interfaces are completely generated from these definition files, defining in this way each of the fields, their input type (*checkbox*, *dropbox*, *textbox*, ...) and also the associated Controlled Vocabulary ([ontology][18]{:target="_blank"} and [thesaurus][19]{:target="_blank"} by autocompletion, drop-down list according to a list of fixed terms).
+This is a primordial step because both input and search interfaces are completely generated from these definition files, defining in this way each of the fields, their <a href="../images/terminology_types.png" data-lightbox="fig0">input type</a> and also the associated Controlled Vocabulary ([ontology][18]{:target="_blank"} and [thesaurus][19]{:target="_blank"} by autocompletion, drop-down list according to a list of fixed terms).
 See the [Terminology Definition](./definitions/terminology.md) section.
 </span><a href="javaScript:;" class="extra-js-2 extra-hide-js">&nbsp; :octicons-chevron-up-16: </a>

 **2** - Entering metadata will be greatly facilitated by the use of [dictionaries](./dictionaries.md).
 <a href="javaScript:;" class="extra-js extra-show-js">&nbsp;&nbsp; :octicons-chevron-down-16:</a><span class="extra-more extra-hide-more">
-The dictionaries offered by default are: *people*, *funders*, *data producers*, as well as a *vocabulary* dictionary allowing you to mix ontologies and thesauri from several sources.
-Each of these dictionaries allows you to enter a name or a main title by autocompletion.
-Then the information associated with it will be added during export (data deposit, JSON-LD format, OAI-PMH).
+The dictionaries offered by default are: <i><a href="../images/dico1.png" data-lightbox="fig1">people</a></i>, *funders*, *data producers*, as well as a *vocabulary* dictionary allowing you to mix ontologies and thesauri from several sources.
+Each of these dictionaries allows users, by entering a name by autocompletion, to associate information which will then be added when exporting the metadata either to a remote repository, or for harvesting the metadata.
+Thus this information, once entered into a dictionary, will not need to be re-entered again.
 </span><a href="javaScript:;" class="extra-js-2 extra-hide-js">&nbsp; :octicons-chevron-up-16: </a>

 **3** - The web interface for entering metadata is entirely built on the basis of [definition files](./definitions/index.md).